CliMA/Oceananigans.jl/docs/src/quick_start.md

 heatmap(interior(ζ, :, :, 1))
 ```

-## They always cheat by doing simple quick starts
+## They always cheat with too-simple "quick" starts

 Fine, we'll re-run this code on the GPU then: